 Before sunup on March mornings, look for the Summer Triangle.
 Although it’s not summer at our northern latitudes, the Summer Triangle’s three bright stars – Vega, Deneb and Altair – are visible now in the east before sunrise.
 They’re all 1st-magnitude stars and the brightest stars in their constellations: Vega in Lyra the Harp, Deneb in Cygnus the Swan and Altair in Aquila the Eagle.

-For much of Earth, the Summer Triangle stars are up for at least part of the night every night of the year.
+For much of the Northern Hemisphere, the Summer Triangle stars are up for at least part of the night every night of the year.
 Are you in the Southern Hemisphere?
-You won’t see the entire Summer Triangle yet before sunup, but you can see that the stars Vega and Altair point to Venus, as shown on our chart above.
-For you, these stars will lie more nearly parallel to your eastern horizon.
+You probably won’t see the entire Summer Triangle yet before sunup from your part of the world.
+The star Deneb will probably be lost in the glare of sunrise at southern temperate latitudes.

 To gauge the size of this signpost star formation, hold a one-foot ruler an arm’s length from your eye.
 The ruler (about 1/3 of a meter) pretty much fills the gap between Vega and Altair, the Summer Triangle’s first and second brightest stars, respectively.

-Like all the stars, the stars of the Summer Triangle rise four minutes earlier every day, or two hours earlier every month.
+Like all the stars, the stars of the Summer Triangle rise four minutes earlier with each passing day, or two hours earlier with each passing month.
 Why is this happening?
-It’s happening because Earth is orbiting the sun, and our night sky is pointing out on an ever-changing panorama of stars.
+It’s happening because Earth is orbiting the sun, and our night sky is pointing outward toward an ever-changing panorama of stars.

 Bottom line: The Summer Triangle’s three brilliant stars – Vega, Deneb and Altair – are up before dawn in March, before midnight in May and at dusk on the summer solstice.
 Right now, they’re in the east before sunup, near Venus!